 Since then Tom and Miranda have grown the business together, and Miranda is now CEO.
 Metal remains Tom’s first love, but he has continued to explore the possibilities of form and shape, using both bronze and steel combined with other natural materials such as marble, timber, glass, leather, and even plaster.
 He travels constantly in search of new inspiration, drawing it from sources as diverse as Japan and Bauhaus-era Germany.
-Tom never really stops thinking about design, but away from the workshop and showroom, his interests include playing the guitar and spending quality downtime in Devon.
+Tom never really stops thinking about design, but away from the workshop and showroom, his interests include traveling, playing the guitar and spending quality downtime in Devon.

 The Company Ethos

 The key words that define Tom Faulkner are creativity, boldness, friendliness and integrity.
 Tom is committed to manufacturing in the UK, and almost all his furniture is made by hand in our Wiltshire workshop.
 This was once the site of Isambard Kingdom Brunel’s railway works, and the spirit of the great man hovers about the place, infusing our work with something of his boldness and creativity.
 Another important Victorian influence is William Morris, the figurehead of the Arts and Crafts movement.
 His insistence on the compatibility of craftsmanship with modern, industrial processes is central to what we do, as is his emphasis on community and collaboration.
 Some members of the team have been working for Tom for decades.
 This gives them not only a wealth of experience, but also precious levels of dedication, mutual understanding and pride in their work.
 The friendliness and meticulous attention to detail that characterize the workshop extend into our London showroom and offices.
 Our customer service is second to none – we are there to help and advise at all times.

 The Shape Of The Business